Tabarak Dar

-Tabarak Hussain Dar (تبارک ڈار; born 3 May 1976) is a Pakistani-born former international cricketer who played for Hong Kong and is now an umpire.
+Tabarak Hussain Dar (تبارک ڈار; Born 3 May 1976) is a Pakistani-born former international cricketer who played for Hong Kong and is now an umpire.

 Dar played as a specialist batsman, though his medium-pace bowling yielded seven wickets at the 2001 ICC Trophy, which was his international debut event.
-Dar played two first-class matches and four One Day Internationals (ODIs) for Hong Kong.
+Dar played two first-class matches and four One Day International (ODIs) for Hong Kong.

 Playing career

 Dar took four for 34 from six overs in his first official match for Hong Kong, a 49-run loss to the United States in the third match of the 2001 ICC Trophy.
 He also made 19 with the bat, but scored at a rate of 3.8 an over, well below the required rate to chase the target of 245.

 The next two matches saw him promoted in the bowling order, first to second change against Papua New Guinea where he took two wickets but did not bat in a 106-run win, and he opened the bowling against Bermuda, taking one wicket for 30 runs.
 Batting at six, however, he could only make three against Bermuda, as Hong Kong fell to 102 all out and lost by 104 runs.

 Dar remained in the team for the 2004 Asia Cup, and top scored in both matches, making 20 against Bangladesh and 36 off 43 balls against Pakistan.
 His ODI batting average of 28 is thus the highest by any Hong Kong cricketer.
 However, he could not prevent Hong Kong being knocked out at the group stage, after losses by 116 and 173 runs respectively.

 Dar also played in the 2005 ICC Intercontinental Cup, but was dismissed in single figures in all three innings, as Hong Kong finished on the bottom of the Asian group.
 Hong Kong finished fifth at the Asian Cricket Council Fast Track Tournament.

 Dar was named Hong Kong team captain in 2006 and played in various ACC and ICC matches till 2009.
 Dar led the Hong Kong team to their first ever ACC trophy championship in 2008 in Malaysia.
 Hong Kong beat Afghanistan in the semi-final and UAE in the final.
 Later that year, Dar led the Hong Kong team in the 2008 Asia Cup held in Karachi.
 Hong Kong played their first match against Pakistan and second against India.
 Dar was the highest scorer for Hong Kong in both matches.